velexi-research/VLXI-Cookiecutter-DVC-Dataset/{{cookiecutter.dataset_name}}/README.md

     `https://github.com/account/cool-dataset`

-    and we would like to to place the dataset into a directory named `dataset-1`, we would use the following command:
+    and we would like to to place the dataset into a directory named `data/cool-dataset`, we would use the following command:

     ```
-    $ dvc import https://github.com/account/cool-dataset data -o dataset-1
+    $ dvc import https://github.com/account/cool-dataset data -o data/cool-dataset
     ```

-#### 3.3.2.
-Updating Datasets
+### 2.2.
+Updating the Dataset

 If a previously imported dataset has been updated, the local copy of the dataset can be brought update date by using the `dvc update` command.